 MFA introduces some complexity and may require the use of specific devices, hardware or applications.
-Training is essential if additional overhead through increased support is not to be introduced.
+Training is essential to increase user awareness and maintain adequate security practices.

-16.7.36.C.01.
+16.7.46.C.01.
 Control System Classifications(s): All Classifications; Compliance: Must [CID:6960]

-When agencies implement MFA they MUST ensure users have an understanding of the risks, and include appropriate usage and safeguards for MFA in the agency's user training and awareness programmes.
+When agencies' implement MFA they MUST ensure users have an understanding of the risks, and include appropriate usage and safeguards for MFA in the organisation's user training and awareness programmes.